Skip to Content

 What Happens When An Animal Can’t Adapt?

 Today, environmental crises caused by humans are erupting across the globe.
-It is currently estimated that “About 75% of land and 66% of ocean areas have been ‘significantly altered’ by people,” according to a report from the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES).
+According to a report from the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES), “About 75% of land and 66% of ocean areas have been ‘significantly altered’ by people. “

-We are directly influencing animal adaptations from their natural habitat both from a physical adaptation perspective as well as a behavioral perspective.
+We are directly influencing animal adaptations from their natural habitats, both from a physical adaptation perspective and from a behavioral perspective.

 Water Pollution & Contamination

-Humans are harming the world that we live in.
-From planet-wide crises such as global climate change to more local concerns such as the Midwest’s declining pollination of native and food crop plants stemming from the loss of Rusty Patched Bumble Bees which are currently on the endangered species list.
+Humans are harming the world we live in, from planet-wide crises such as global climate change to more local concerns such as the Midwest’s declining pollination of native and food crop plants stemming from the loss of Rusty-patched Bumble Bees, which are currently on the endangered species list.

 When a challenge to an individual animal’s basic needs is too great, and the animal cannot find a way to adapt, it dies.
 When every individual animal that makes up a species cannot find a way to adapt, the entire species is lost forever.